mmendelson222/geocaching-fizzy/README.md

 * If you've marked a cache as found twice, only the first time will be counted.
 This behavior seems to differ from the calendar on geocaching.com.
 * Unlike the calendar on geocaching.com, this calendar does NOT include lab caches or adventure labs (since they're not included in your "my finds" query).
 As a result, your counts will be a bit lower than the one displayed on geocaching.com.
 However, the D/T grid will be identical to the one on geocaching.com.

+## Found a bug?

+Open an issue here: https://github.com/mmendelson222/geocaching-fizzy/issues

 ## Developers

-This program is written in c#.
+This program is written entirely in c#, using Windows Forms.
 If you're interested in contributing, I'll respond to pull requests or feel free to contact me directly.